top of page

 Galleria Borghese, Rome

-11) prebook your tickets Of course there are times when you just have to see a particular sight.
+Book your tickets ahead of time Of course there are times when you just have to see a particular sight.
 Who would want to go to Andalucia without seeing the Alhambra or Rome and not see the Vatican Museums or Galleria Borghese.
 In those cases I recommend you prebook your entrance tickets - it will allow you to pick a time slot and you will not have to wait with the majority of tourists who forget to do this.
 Ask me or check your pre-departure information for weblinks to official ticket purchasing websites.

 And the best time to go?